thisbenrogers/thisbenrogers/README.md

 ### Hi! 🤠

 My name is Ben (he/him).
-I'm a Full-Stack Web Student at Lambda School, and am available for hire.
+I'm a graduate from the Lambda School Full-Stack Web Dev program, and am available for hire.

 Currently I'm learning more about TypeScript, testing, and Python.